zakame/hashids.pm/README.md

 - my $number = $hashids->decrypt($hash);

     Decrypt a hash string into its number (or numbers.)
-Returns either a simple scalar if it is a single number, or an arrayref of numbers if it decrypted a set.
+Returns either a simple scalar if it is a single number, an arrayref of numbers if it decrypted a set, or `undef` if given bad input.
 Use [ref](http://search.cpan.org/perldoc?ref) on the result to ensure proper usage.

+    You can also retrieve the result as a proper list by assigning it to an array variable, by doing so you will always get a list of one or more numbers that are decrypted from the hash, or the empty list if none were
+    found:

+        my @numbers = $hashids->decrypt($hash);

 # SEE ALSO